 Prostate cancer often shows no symptoms in the early stages.
-If symptoms do appear, they vary from man to man.
-Symptoms of prostate cancer may include:
+If symptoms do appear, they can vary from man to man.
+Since the prostate is close to the bladder and surrounds the urethra, which empties the bladder, most symptoms involve urination.

 - Painful or burning urination